Western Thought and Culture I: Before the Scientific Revolution (Revision 4)

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Matthews, Roy T., F. Dewitt Platt and Thomas F. X. Noble, Experience Humanities, Volume 1: Beginnings Through the Renaissance.
 8th edition.
 New York: McGraw-Hill, 2014.

 The course materials also include an online student manual and study guide.
-Students borrow videotapes from Athabasca University Library.
+The course assigns videos which can be streamed online through the AU Library or borrowed as DVDs from the Library.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.

 Full information for the Challenge for Credit can be found in the Undergraduate Calendar.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.

 Updated October 18 2016 by SAS